Breast Cancer Care

 If you do have dense breasts, ask these questions:

 Q: What can I do to lower my risk of getting breast cancer?

 Q: What screening tests are best for women with dense breasts?

 Q: How often should I be screened?

 Q: Do dense breasts run in the family?

-For more, see the Center for Breast Care web page.
+See the Center for Breast Care page for more information.